What Is a Flexible Electrical Conduit?

 Liquid-Tight Flexible Non-Metallic Conduit (LFNC)

+Sealtite® non-metallic conduit consists of a continuous coil of PVC encased inside flexible PVC material that resists oil, heat and chemical breakdowns.
+The non-conductive hose uses non-metallic or liquid-tight metal connectors for quick installation.
+This conduit is flame-retardant, durable and UV-resistant.
 Manufactured using PVC, an LFNC has a smooth interior and exterior surface and is resistant to oils and UV rays.
 Our Sealtite® LFNC is certified by UL standard 1660, compliant with RoHS requirements, and meets NEC code.
 The crush-resistant conduit is lightweight and can waterproof whole wiring systems requiring liquid-tight conduit fittings.
+This polymer conduit is frequently installed outdoors where it is exposed to sunlight and extreme weather while connecting outdoor equipment to power supply, such as air conditioning units.

-Flexible electrical conduits are the preferred choice for contractors in both residential and commercial applications.
-Some of the advantages of flexible conduits include:
+Flexible electrical conduit is the preferred choice for contractors in both residential and commercial applications.
+Some of the advantages of flexible conduit include:

 - Protects conductors from moisture, corrosion, impact, and chemicals